fabianwinter93/vit-detect-rotation/README.md

 | `--recursive` | If given, search for all **JPG**, **PNG** in the directory and all sub-directories, for any other value search only the directory | Off |
 | `--dry` | If given, do nothing, for any other value this has no effect | Off |
 | `--cpu` | If given, do nothing, for any other value this has no effect | Off |

+Notes:
+  - currently CPU only
+  - will create a file "log.txt" in csv format inside each subfolder with the following content "num rotated, num untouched,"